New technologies and innovation in fleet management and corporate mobility

 Although the coronavirus crisis has completely shaken mobility, it does not mean that it has disappeared.
-The health emergency forces us to reduce contacts, trips and everything that implies going from one place to another without just cause.
+The health emergency makes it necessary to reduce contacts, trips and everything that involves going from one place to another without just cause.
 However, with the intention of containing the pandemic, private means of transport have increased in importance.
 A way recommended by the health authorities to keep covid-19 at bay as much as possible.

 MKD Automotive’s step forward responds to the consolidation of a strategy started two years ago with the acquisition of Fortius, a specialist in repairs, and Appraisals and Reconstructions Zaragoza (PTRZ), one of the most important expert firms in Spain.
 A transformation that adds to the management of mobility services, the commercialization of technological solutions for fleet professionals in any sector.
 “We went from being allies in the management of our clients to being technological partners.
 Mobius Group is a global brand, designed to meet the demands of today’s customers, such as major brands of renting, rent a car, insurance companies, corporate fleets and public administrations ”, assures Fernando Pérez Granero, CEO of the company.